 If necessary we can treat with liquid nitrogen, biopsy or excision of skin lesions.
 Come and see us today.

-Do you need assistance with losing weight?
 Come and see the friendly weight loss Doctors on Erin Street and get the help you need.

 We will investigate to make sure there are no medical causes, then help you understand why you are overweight.
 We will also look for any medical issues that being overweight may have caused.
 Once these issues have been addressed we will teach you what you need to know in order to lose weight, AND keep it off.